 - One of the more expensive 4K TVs out there

 The Samsung QN90A Neo QLED TV is part of the Samsung 2021 TV lineup that also includes the Samsung QN85A, Samsung QN80A, Samsung Q70A and Samsung Q60A 4K QLED TVs as well the Samsung QN700A, Samsung QN800A and Samsung QN900A 8K TVs.
 It was unveiled at the virtual CES 2021 and became available in the US and UK a short time later.
-It’s currently unavailable in Australia, but instead you can get the similar QN85A for AU$3,379.
+It’s currently unavailable in Australia, where instead you can get the similar QN85A.

 In terms of UK and US pricing, you’re looking at between $1,499 / £1,799 for the 50-inch model and $3,499 / £3,999 for the 75-inch model.
 In the US, there’s also an 85-inch model available for $4,999 if you want a truly supersized screen.

 Compared to the competition, the QN90A is slightly more expensive than other comparable LED-LCD TVs.
 The new Sony X90J LED-LCD TV starts at $1,099 for the 50-inch model (£1,399 in the UK for the 55-inch version) while LG’s supersized QNED 90 LED-LCD comes in at $3,000 / £3,700.
 However, it’s nearly the exact same price as the new LG C1 OLED that comes in at $1,799 / £1,699 for the 55-inch LG OLED55C1.

 - Minimal bezel and made with premium materials

 - Eco-friendly, solar-powered remote works well